-Step 7 - Install Essex caliper bracket
+Step 6 - Install Essex caliper bracket (13.01.10176)

-- Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00039).
-Please be aware that - excessive use of red loctite will make removal extremely difficult. - Using a 19mm wrench and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation indicated on the bracket.
-The left and right caliper brackets are identical for this application.
+- For maximum performance, Essex recommends removing the entire backing plate in order to improve airflow to the disc.
+Using a 10mm wrench, remove the 3 retaining screws and remove the backing plate. - Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00039 45mm or 10.02.00054 50mm).
+Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 19mm wrench and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation indicated on the bracket.
 Make sure that the bracket sits flat against the machined face of the spindle.
-Torque to 70 lb-ft.
+Torque to 70 lb.-ft.